rojo2530/nodeapi/readme.md

 * Clone Repo with https://github.com/rojo2530/nodeapi.git
 * Inside folder , execut `npm install`
 * Make sure MongoDB server is running, after that execute `npm run installDB` (this command import data of ads)
+* execute `npm run start:worker`
-* Finally execute `npm run dev` , running en dev mode, for production mode run `npm run start`
+* Finally execute `npm run start-ssl` , running en dev mode, for production mode run `npm run start`

 Note: By default , server is running in port 7000

 ## API Methods

+### Login (POST)

+`http://localhost:3000/apiv1/login` , by default you have to use in the body of request

+user: admin@example.com
+password: 1234

+This request return a token which you have to use in any request.
+This token can be passed on the request in the following ways:

+* Body
+* Query parameter , name token
+* Header with name Authorization

 ### Tags list (GET)